 Well to be honest you haven’t got the part, usually if they want you, you will know about it immediately.
 But don’t worry and don’t give up, move on, there are plenty of other auditions to attend and anyway it’s there loss isn't it!

 I want to record a demo, how do I go about this?

 Before you go into a studio you will need to think about a few things, what songs you are going to record?
 How many songs you will record?
 And of course, your budget?

 Studio prices can vary enormously, you may see advertised £20 an hour, £80 a day or £200 per song .This can be confusing.
-You should be able to find a studio that will suite your budget, but generally the rule is the more you are able to pay, the better quality of the recording.
+You should be able to find a studio that will suite your budget, but generally the rule is the longer you are able to be in the studio, the better quality of the recording you are b.
 Some studios will have extra costs, for example any cods and mastering.
-Make sure you are aware of any extras before you book.
+Make sound to come out with .Be sure you are aware of any extras before you book.
 Costs will also be incurred if you need to hire session musicians or singers.

 You may ask, how long will a song take to finish?
 Well to honest it’s like asking how long a piece of string is.
 You should consider the following points: Vocals can take many hours even if the singer is good, singing in a studio environment is completely different to singing live and many hours can be spent on recording each phrase, getting the best take.
 Secondly, if you are a singer recording a cover version, you can save time by getting the backing track beforehand therefore not having to spend time on the music in the studio, producing up a backtrack can be complicated and can take a long time to complete.
 When you have eventually completed your demo, a few things to remember.
 Ask the producer or engineer for at least 3 copies on cd of the master recording with backtrack and Instrumental version and a cd copy of the song data, which is all your parts and vocal takes which may be useful if you need to re-mix or record at a later stage.